dataGriff/SQLServerIndexes/ReadMe.md

 WHERE CalendarMonthNo = 201401;
 ```

-We've probably gone overboard but now we have 230 logical reads on the DimTest table as it's satisfied by the nonclustere index, so I think our work here is done...
+We've probably gone overboard but now we have 230 logical reads on the DimTest table as it's satisfied by the nonclustered index, so I think our work here is done...

 Note this table is still doing an index scan as we're not filtering on this column.